zhucyi/interface-log/README.md

 # interface-log
 A lightweight front-end debugging tool used to debug the mobile client interface (jsbridge).

+When developing some h5 pages embedded in `webview`, some capabilities provided by the client are used, or some data needs to be obtained from the client.
+This method is mostly the `jsbridge` method.
+The principle is to call the client-side function registered under a certain attribute of the global object window, and get the data from the function return value or the corresponding callback.
+This kind of data cannot be viewed through `Chrome://inspect`, and `Charles` cannot capture packets (maybe I don't know). `Interface-log` records the calling process of `jsbridge` function in a visual way, and returns data to improve the efficiency of development and testing.
 ## how to use
 ### npm
 ***`interface-log` must be initialized before the client interface is called***